| | |

 The G7 leaders discussed the world’s most pressing geopolitical issues faced by the world rich economies, in their final communique.

-The G7 foreign ministers also discussed the ways to counter Chinese economic development and Russian aggressive military posture.
+The ‘group of seven’ foreign ministers also discussed the ways to counter China and Russia’s economic development and aggressive military posture.

 The global infrastructure plan by G7 without any details to counter the Chinese ‘One Belt One Road (OBOR)’ initiative is still in talks or in papers.
 Let’s see how they come up with strong economic reforms for developing countries to counter the world’s second-largest economy’s great development projects.